-- 9 The hereby approved development shall proceed in strict accordance with the ecological mitigation measures set out within Section 5.2.5 and 5.2.6 of Ecological Appraisal (Hampshire County Council, January 2015) and Section 5.3 and 5.4 of Bat Emergence/Re-entry Survey Report (EPR, July 2017) relating to the timing of site clearance and demolition and ecological supervision.
-Reason: To protect and enhance biodiversity in accordance with the Conservation Regulations 2010, NPPF, and the Natural Environment and Rural Communities Act 2006 and having due regard to policy CS11 of the Havant Borough Local Plan (Core Strategy) 2011. - 10 The car parking, servicing and other vehicular access arrangements shown on the approved plans to serve the development hereby permitted shall be made fully available for use prior to the development being first brought into use and shall be retained thereafter for their intended purpose.
-Reason: In the interests of highway safety and having due regard to policy DM13 of the Havant Borough Local Plan (Core Strategy) 2011 and the National Planning Policy Framework. - 11 The tree felling of trees T32 and T19 for which consent is hereby granted shall not commence until a detailed scheme and specification for replacement tree planting on an adjacent part of the site has been submitted to and approved in writing by the Local Planning Authority; such specification shall include details of the species and size of such replacement planting.
-Reason: To conserve and safeguard the visual amenities of the locality having due regard to policies CS11 and CS16, of the Havant Borough Local Plan (Core Strategy) 2011 and the National Planning Policy Framework 2012. - 12 The tree felling for which consent is hereby granted and the replacement planting provision to be approved pursuant to conditions 11 above shall be completed no later than the first planting season after the first occupancy of the first apartment hereby permitted.
-Reason: To conserve and safeguard the visual amenities of the locality and having due regard to policies CS11 and CS16, of the Havant Borough Local
+- The hereby approved development shall proceed in strict accordance with the ecological mitigation measures set out within Section 5.2.5 and 5.2.6 of Ecological Appraisal (Hampshire County Council, January 2015) and Section 5.3 and 5.4 of Bat Emergence/Re-entry Survey Report (EPR, July 2017) relating to the timing of site clearance and demolition and ecological supervision.
+Reason: To protect and enhance biodiversity in accordance with the Conservation Regulations 2010, NPPF, and the Natural Environment and Rural Communities Act 2006 and having due regard to policy CS11 of the Havant Borough Local Plan (Core Strategy) 2011. - The car parking, servicing and other vehicular access arrangements shown on the approved plans to serve the development hereby permitted shall be made fully available for use prior to the development being first brought into use and shall be retained thereafter for their intended purpose.

+Reason: In the interests of highway safety and having due regard to policy

+DM13 of the Havant Berough Level Plan (Care Strategy) 2011 and the National

-Plan (Core Strategy) 2011 and the National Planning Policy Framework 2012.
+Reason: In the interests of highway safety and having due regard to policy DM13 of the Havant Borough Local Plan (Core Strategy) 2011 and the National Planning Policy Framework.